0nix/ggj21/twine/evidence_questioning.md

 ["I believe that would be your duty as the superior officer, sir.
 I am not qualified to make such determinations."
 You respond.]

 "Well met Agent, and it is my duty to co-sign said determinations."
 Bayer adds with a bit of a triumphant tone to his voice.
-"And while I commend you Agent for respecting the chain of command, I must admonish you for bringing circumstantial evidence to this investigation."
+"And while I commend you for respecting the chain of command, I must admonish you for bringing circumstantial evidence to this investigation."

 He continued to talk, this time to Lieutenant Sessler, but deliberately kept his sight on you.
 "And I would be quite appreciative that my loyalty to the State be not called into question by you, Lieutenant.
 I will not have a gung-ho, crazed apparatus attacking its citizens without reason, and this starts within."